winitzki/scall/tutorial/programming_dhall.md

 We notice that `unpack` does nothing more than rearrange the curried arguments and substitute them into the function `ep`.
 This is so because `unpack P` is the same as the identity function of type `Exists P → Exists P`.

-### Co-inductive ("infinite") types
+## Co-inductive ("infinite") types

+### Greatest fixed points: Motivation

 Recursive types are usually specified via type equations of the form `T = F T`.
-So far, we have used the Church encoding technique for representing recursive types in Dhall.
+So far, we have used the Church encoding technique for representing such recursive types in Dhall.
-But Church encodings always give the **least fixed points** of such type equations, also known as "inductive types".
+But Church encodings always give the **least fixed points** of type equations.
+The least fixed points give types that are also known as "inductive types".
-Another useful kind of fixed points are **greatest fixed points**, or "co-inductive" types.
+Another useful kind of fixed points are **greatest fixed points**, also known as "co-inductive" types.

 Intuitively, the least fixed point is the smallest data type `T` that satisfies `T = F T`.
 The greatest fixed point is the largest possible data type that satisfies the same equation.